-In order to fulfill the planning guidelines outlined in the Disaster Mitigation Act (DMA) 2000 and the Emergency Management Accreditation Program (EMAP), this HIRA addresses natural hazards, human caused hazards, and technological hazards.
+In order to fulfill the planning guidelines outlined in the Disaster Mitigation Act of 2000 and the Emergency Management Accreditation Program (EMAP), this HIRA addresses natural hazards, human caused hazards, and technological hazards.

-The previously approved Georgia 2014 HMS Update focused on natural hazards and the Georgia 2018 THIRA focused on manmade, while this Georgia 2018 HIRA update expands to all hazards.
+The previously approved Georgia 2019 HMS focused on natural hazards and the Georgia 2018 THIRA focused on manmade hazards, while this HIRA update includes all hazards.

-For the purposes of the Georgia 2018 HIRA, hazards have been grouped by hazard type (natural, human-caused, and technological) as well as by similarity of hazard events, occurrences, and typical impacts.
+For the purposes of the HIRA, hazards have been grouped by hazard type (natural, human-caused, and technological) as well as by similarity of hazard events, occurrences, and typical impacts.

-As part of the 2018 HIRA update, "epidemic" was added as a natural hazard, in order to align with its inclusion in the THIRA.
-In addition, human caused-hazards and technological hazards were added to the overall vulnerability assessment to align with the THIRA and meets the requirements of EMAP accreditation.
+As part of the HIRA update," pandemic" terminology was added to the Infectious Disease hazard section.
+In addition, human-caused hazards and technological hazards were added to the overall vulnerability assessment to align with the THIRA and to meet the requirements for EMAP accreditation.